Need a pipeline boost?

 All of this makes it impossible to target the same individual across each native ad platform.

-And while some of the tools promote person-based advertising, they:
+And while some of the tools promote contact-level advertising, they:

 • Don’t report who saw and clicked your ads